loopwerk/loopwerk.io/content/articles/2026-02-12-hugo-vs-publish-vs-saga.md

 {{ end }} {{ end }}
 ```

 This works fine.
-Hugo sorts by `.Params.order`, renders each project's markdown body and metadata, done.
+Hugo sorts by `.Params.order`, renders each project's Markdown body and metadata, done.
 The downside is familiar by now: custom frontmatter fields like `category` and `repo` are loosely typed.
-Misspell a field name in your markdown and you get empty output, not an error.
+Misspell a field name in your Markdown and you get empty output, not an error.

 ### Publish